joscoh/b3/doc/refman/top-level-decls.md

 A declaration `function F(x: X): Y` declares a function from `X` to `Y`.

-* The names of the function's parameters must be distinct.
+* The name of the function must not be the same as any other function or tagger.
-* The name of the function itself must not be the same as any other function or tagger.
+* The must not be any duplicate names among the function's parameters.
 * The identifier in the optional `tag` clause must denote a tagger.
 * Any `when` expression must have type `bool`, and the type of the optional body expression (between curly braces) must be function's result type.
-* The free variables of the `when` expressions and body can be any subset of the function's parameters.
+* The free variables of the `when` expressions and body must be some subset of the function's parameters.

 ### Function definition